 Why Soak or Not?

-Soaking beans has a few advantages: it reduces cooking time, helps beans cook more evenly, and makes them easier to digest by breaking down some of the indigestible sugars that can cause bloating.
-However, soaking isn’t always necessary, especially for beans with thinner skins like black beans or lentils.
+Soaking beans has a few advantages: it reduces cooking time, helps beans cook more evenly, and makes them easier to digest (see study on oligosaccharides and bean digestibility) by breaking down some of the indigestible sugars that can cause bloating.
+However, soaking isn't always necessary, especially for beans with thinner skins like black beans or lentils.

 Here are three methods:

-Overnight Soak- This is the traditional way to soak beans.
-Place them in a large bowl, cover with 3-4 inches of cool water, and add 1 tablespoon of salt per pound of beans.
-Let them soak overnight or for at least 8 hours.
+Overnight Soak- Place beans in a large bowl, cover with 3-4 inches of cool water, and add 1 tablespoon of salt per pound of beans.
+Soak overnight or for at least 8 hours.

-Quick Soak- In a rush?
-No worries!
-Add your beans to a large pot and cover with 2-3 inches of water.
-Bring the water to a boil, then remove from heat and let them soak for 1 hour.
-Drain and they’re ready to cook.
+Quick Soak- Add beans to a large pot and cover with 2-3 inches of water.
+Bring to a boil, then remove from heat and let soak for 1 hour.
+Drain and they're ready to cook.

 Brothy Beans vs. Simple Beans